WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/iti/iti14.pli.md

 title: Avijjānīvaraṇa sutta - Barrier Of Ignorance
 description: The Blessed One explains the barrier of ignorance as surpassing all other barriers, causing beings to transmigrate through repeated existence for a long time.
 fetter: ignorance
-tags: ignorance, delusion, illusions, misperceptions, distorted views, iti
+tags: ignorance, delusion, illusion, misperception, distorted view, iti
 id: iti14
 ---